top of page

 The science behind Ponderlings

-As a gardener I love to watch the hypnotic world of the wildlife pond.
+As a keen gardener, I love to watch the hypnotic world of the wildlife pond.
 To catch a glimpse of newts darting below waterlily leaves and witness Dragonflies up close, the sunlight caressing their intricate wings.
-Wildlife ponds are crucial to the eco-system and are a wonderful diverse world of carefully balanced flora, insects and amphibians.

 Do you feel inexplicably drawn to the calming sight of water?
 Do you sense how seeing patterns in nature calm and soothe you?